klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

   - By wrapping the operations in a transaction: https://en.wikipedia.org/wiki/Database_transaction
 - What are keys/indexes needed for
   - To speed up queries filtering by indexed columns.
 Without indexes filtering will work by linear search of the whole table.
+- Why is it not always a good idea to create a lot of indexes
+  - Memory wasted and insert speed slower
 - What is Foreign Key
   - A constraint that forces a column representing an ID in another table to be consistent, i.e. to guarantee that it exists in the said table
-- What is LEFT JOIN
+- What is the difference between regular (INNER) JOIN and LEFT JOIN
   - Join that does not remove base table rows if there are no matches in the joined table
 - How can you create a dead lock
   - With transactions: with pessimistic lock, transaction A lock a row in table X, then a row in table Y; transaction B locks a row in table Y, then in table X